axoflow/axosyslog-core-docs/content/filterx/_index.md

 The following list shows you some common tasks that you can solve with FilterX:

-- To set message fields (like macros or SDATA fields) or replace message parts: you can [assign values](#assign-values) to change parts of the message, or use the {{% xref "/filterx/function-reference.md" %}} function to rewrite existing values.
+- To set message fields (like macros or SDATA fields) or replace message parts: you can [assign values](#assign-values) to change parts of the message, or use one of the [FilterX functions]({{< relref "/filterx/function-reference.md" >}}) to rewrite existing values.

     {{< include-headless "wnt/note-rewrite-hard-macros.md" >}}

 - To delete or unset message fields, see [Delete values](#delete-values).
-- To rename a message field, assign the value of the old field to the new, then unset the old field.
+- To rename a message field, assign the value of the old field to the new one, then unset the old field.
 For example:

     ```shell
     $my_new_field = $mike_old_field;